ra1fh/nxtctl/README.md

 ### About

-nxtctl is a simple libusb based program to control Mindstorms NXT via USB.
+nxtctl is a simple libusb based program to control Lego Mindstorms NXT via USB.
 The following operations are implemented:

 - list files
 - upload/download/delete files